-Table 3-3 describes the most commonly used modes, how to enter the modes, and the resulting system prompts.
+Table 5-3 describes the most commonly used modes, how to enter the modes, and the resulting system prompts.
 The system prompt helps you identify which mode you are in and, therefore, which commands are available to you.

-When a process makes unusually heavy demands on the CPU of the ML-Series card, it may impair CPU response time and cause a CPUHOG error message to appear on the console.
+When a process makes unusually heavy demands on the CPU of the ML-Series card, it could impair CPU response time and cause a CPUHOG error message to appear on the console.
 This message indicates which process used a large number of CPU cycles, such as the updating of the routing table with a large number of routes due to an event.
 Seeing this message as a result of card reset or other infrequent events should not be a cause for concern.

-Table 3-3 Cisco IOS Command Modes
+Table 5-3 Cisco IOS Command Modes

 Mode What You Use It For How to Access Prompt User EXEC Connect to remote devices, change terminal settings on a temporary basis, perform basic tests, and display system information.
 Log in.
 Router> Privileged EXEC (also called Enable mode) Set operating parameters.
 The privileged command set includes the commands in user EXEC mode, as well as the configure command.
 Use this command mode to access the other command modes.
 From user EXEC mode, enter the enable command and the enable password.
 Router# Global configuration Configure features that affect the system as a whole.
 From privileged EXEC mode, enter the configure terminal command.
 Router(config)# Interface configuration Enable features for a particular interface.
-Interface commands enable or modify the operation of a Fast Ethernet, Gigabit Ethernet or POS port.
+Interface commands enable or modify the operation of a Fast Ethernet, Gigabit Ethernet, or POS port.
 From global configuration mode, enter the interface type number command.
-For example, enter interface fastethernet 0 for Fast Ethernet or interface gigabitethernet 0 for Gigabit Ethernet interfaces or interface pos 0 for Packet over SONET interfaces.
+For example, enter interface fastethernet 0 for Fast Ethernet, interface gigabitethernet 0 for Gigabit Ethernet interfaces, or interface pos 0 for POS interfaces.
 Router(config-if)# Line configuration Configure the console port or vty line from the directly connected console or the virtual terminal used with Telnet.
 From global configuration mode, enter the line console 0 command to configure the console port or the line vty line-number command to configure a vty line.
-Router(config-line)# commands, such as show commands, which show the current configuration status, and clear commands, which clear counters or interfaces.
-The EXEC commands are not saved across reboots of the ML-Series card.
+Router(config-line)#

 When you start a session on the ML-Series card, you begin in user EXEC mode.
 Only a small subset of the commands are available in user EXEC mode.
 To have access to all commands, you must enter privileged EXEC mode, also called Enable mode.
 From privileged EXEC mode, you can type in any EXEC command or access global configuration mode.
-Most of the EXEC commands are single-use
+Most of the EXEC commands are single-use commands, such as show commands, which show the current configuration status, and clear commands, which clear counters or interfaces.
+The EXEC commands are not saved across reboots of the ML-Series card.